moj-analytical-services/splink/docs/topic_guides/evaluation/clusters/graph_metrics.md

 ### Example: cluster centralisation

-Cluster centralisation is defined as the average absolute deviation from maximum [node degree]() normalised with respect to the maximum possible value.
+[Cluster centralisation]("https://en.wikipedia.org/wiki/Centrality#Degree_centrality") is defined as the deviation from maximum [node degree]() normalised with respect to the maximum possible value.
 In other words, cluster centralisation tells us about the concentration of edges in a cluster.
 Centralisation ranges from 0 to 1.

 A high cluster centralisation (closer to 1) indicates that a few nodes are home to significantly more connections compared to the rest of the nodes in a cluster.
 This can help locate nodes with a lower number of connections (low node degree) relative to what is possible for that cluster.